pulsar-edit/pulsar/packages/pulsar-updater/README.md

 If an update is available, the notification that is shown is intended to be as non-invasive as possible, providing a few possible options:

-* Dismiss: This will remove the notification.
-And save the fact that it has been cleared, where it should not appear again, until either the cache expires, or a new version is released.
+* Dismiss this Version: This will remove the notification, and prevent an additional notification ever appearing for this version again.
+Bypassing any cache expirations.
 * Dismiss until next launch: This will remove the notification, but only until the next update check.
 Which happens automatically at launch, or otherwise can be invoked manually.
 * Download from GitHub: This option is only shown if the installation method was determined to be manually.
 And clicking it will open the GitHub page containing the specific version to update to.